 8.7 A resolution in writing signed by all Officers entitled to receive notice of a meeting of the Committee or a sub-committee shall be valid and effectual as if it had been passed at a meeting of the Committee or sub-committee duly convened and held and may consist of several documents in the like form each signed by one or more Officers.

-8.8 An Officer shall not vote at a meeting of the Committee or a sub-committee on any resolution concerning a matter in which he has, directly or indirectly, an interest or duty which is material and which conflicts with the interests of the matter under consideration.
-An Officer shall not be counted in the quorum present at a meeting of the Committee or a sub-committee in relation to a resolution on which he is not entitled to vote.
+8.8 An Officer shall not vote at a meeting of the Committee or a sub-committee on any resolution concerning a matter in which such Officer has, directly or indirectly, an interest or duty which is material and which conflicts with the interests of the matter under consideration.
+An Officer shall not be counted in the quorum present at a meeting of the Committee or a subcommittee in relation to a resolution on which that Officer is not entitled to vote.
 The same restriction shall apply to any person co-opted to serve on a sub-committee.

-8.9 If a question arises at a meeting of the Committee or a sub-committee as to the right of an Officer to vote, the question may, before the conclusion of the meeting, be referred to the Chairman of the meeting and his ruling in relation to any Officer other than himself shall be final and conclusive.
+8.9 If a question arises at a meeting of the Committee or a sub-committee as to the right of an Officer to vote, the question may, before the conclusion of the meeting, be referred to the Chairperson of the meeting and the Chairperson's ruling in relation to any Officer other than the Chairperson their self shall be final and conclusive.

 8.10 The Committee or a sub-committee shall cause minutes to be made of all meetings of the Committee or such sub-committee and kept in the record books of the Association.

 9.1 The Committee or a sub-committee shall decide upon applications for grants to be made to Members from any funds available to the Association.
-No application for a grant from general revenues (excluding those that may be paid from conditional donations which may specify other criteria) may be approved by the Committee or a sub-committee unless the Committee or such sub-committee is satisfied, in its discretion, that:-
+No application for a grant from unrestricted funds (excluding those that may be paid from conditional donations which may specify other criteria) may be approved by the Committee or a sub-committee unless the Committee or such sub-committee is satisfied, in its discretion, that: